The Role of Mutual Funds in Corporate Governance: Evidence from Mutual Funds’ Proxy Voting and Trading Behavior

 University of California, Riverside

-This paper examines mutual fund families’ proxy voting records to analyze their choices between voting against management and “voting with their feet” (i.e., exit).
-Despite the fact that proxy voting is a scenario in favor of governance through voting than through exit, we provide evidence that both exit and voting are important governance mechanisms when management’s recommendations on proposals conflict with those of Institutional Shareholder Services.
-Funds with smaller ownership blocks and shorter investment horizon are more likely to exit and funds are more likely to exit small, liquid firms with greater insider and other institutional ownership.
+This paper examines mutual fund families’ proxy voting records to analyze their choices between voting against management (“voice”) and voting with their feet (“exit”).
+Even though proxy voting is particularly conducive to governance through voice rather than exit, we provide evidence that both exit and voice are important governance mechanisms when Institutional Shareholder Services recommends voting against management.
+Funds with smaller ownership blocks and shorter investment horizons are more likely to exit, and funds are more likely to exit small, liquid firms with greater insider ownership.

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.